Rafs2022/Terraform_AWS_EC2_configuration/README.md

 # terraform_project1

-This is a Terraform configuration that will deploy
+This is a Terraform configuration that deploys
-AWS resources and an EC2 instance running a bash script that will install Docker.
+AWS resources and an EC2 instance running Ubuntu server and a bash script installing Docker.

 EC2 instance: Ubuntu 18.04 server